 While there can be certain exceptions, the statute of limitations in Indiana for a personal injury claim is two years from the date of the injury-causing incident.

-Generally speaking, an attorney will need to do some research and learn more about your personal circumstances before offering even a ballpark figure for a potential settlement.
+Generally speaking, an attorney must research and learn more about your circumstances before offering a ballpark figure for a potential settlement.

 Table of Contents